 Not much!
 And that is its main attraction.
 It's a place to simply slow down, go for a stroll, and contemplate what life might be like when you're unplugged and have no "to-do" lists.
 In short, its absolute tranquility.

 We strolled up the main road, which is the only road, past small homes, makeshift bars, and a surprising number of cemeteries where goats eliminated the need for lawnmowers.
 No traffic, no cars, not even a bike!
 The road continues up to a lookout at an elevation of 750 feet.
-It apparently gives a commanding view of the surrounding islands, but it was such a hot and humid day, we decided against the hike and headed back into “town.”
+It apparently gives a commanding view of the surrounding islands.
+However, it was such a hot and humid day, we decided against the hike and headed back into "town."

 On our way to stock up on provisions at one of the two markets, we passed the only school on the island.
 It's a Roman Catholic elementary school.
 It was recess time, and listening to teasing and taunts reminded me that kids are kids, no matter where they live!
 Older children on Petite Martinique travel by boat to school on the neighbouring island of Carriacou.